 Another option that makes a lot of sense for saving money at Heavenly is the Epic Day Pass.
 This pass is customizable for 1-7 days of skiing per season.
 There are different price points based on which resorts you plan to ski and whether you need holiday access.
 If you know you plan to ski a couple of non-holiday weekends at Heavenly in one season, this pass is likely the best value of all the options.

-Epic Passes just went on sale for the 2022-2023 season so it’s not too early to be looking ahead to next year and locking in the deals.
+Epic Passes go on sale in the spring for next year’s season so it’s never too early to be looking ahead and locking in the deals.

 7 Tips for a Successful Heavenly Ski Vacation